 - General: Consider adopting automated web application protection technologies that can leverage sophisticated machine learning engines to spot emergent anomalies in real time and that block malicious visitors from scraping or attempting ATOs.

-For ongoing analysis on the rapidly changing application threat landscape, you can subscribe to the PerimeterX blog.
+For ongoing analysis on the rapidly changing application threat landscape, you can read Part 2 of the COVID-19 blog series and subscribe to the PerimeterX blog.

 Read the complete COVID-19: Data Tells the Story blog series: